 The receiver then puts their padlock (green) on the container, and sends the doubly locked container back to the sender.

 When the receiver gets the container back, they then remove the red padlock using their red key and sends the container back to the receiver again.

 Now the receiver has a container which only has the green padlock on, which can be opened using the green key and thus the receiver now has access to the blue secure key.
 From now on all communication between the sender and receiver can be securely send and received by locking with a blue padlock.

-As I said, this is a greatly over simplified example to illustrate how the system works.
+As I said, this is a greatly over simplified example of internet security to illustrate how the system works.
 In reality the systems use complex mathematical calculations and long encryption keys to secure the data transmission.
 The simplified technique illustrates how secure keys can be transmitted over insecure lines without eavesdropping, snooping or hacking.